-- Dr. Carvalho, one of the major mouse users at USP, was a postdoc in Dr. Camper’s lab at UMMS.
-Camper and Carvalho have a collaboration aimed at identifying stem cell markers in pituitary gland using mouse models.
-The use of animals in research at USP is currently minimal, but expanding.
-One USP researcher using zebrafish is studying the effect of environmental toxins on fertility.
+- Dr. Luciani Carvalho (USP) and Dr. Sally Camper (UMMS) have a collaboration aimed at identifying stem cell markers in pituitary gland using mouse models.
+Another USP researcher is using zebrafish to study the effect of environmental toxins on fertility.

 - Camper also collaborates with Carvalho’s colleagues Drs.
-Mendonca and Dr. Arnhold.
+Berenice Bilharinho de Mendonca and Ivo Arnhold.
 Mendonca is internationally known for her work in disorders of sexual development, while Arnhold is an expert in short stature.

 Sally Camper, PhD

 James V. Neel Collegiate Professor of Human Genetics; Chair, Department of Human Genetics; Professor of Human Genetics and Professor of Internal Medicine, Medical School